-As the leaves start to float lazily from the trees, creating haphazard pools of color throughout the streets, and you’re cherishing your final weeks of long days in the sun, it’s time to plan a mental break—for your own sanity.
-I think I can accurately say that we all deserve a change from routine right now, wouldn’t you?
-And while travel slowly bounces back—we’re talking sloooooowly, timidly and with a lot of caution—I’m looking forward to planning getaways that are outside of the obvious, trips like another long weekend in Cincinnati where I can safely explore, get that much-needed mental vacation, and simultaneously support the tourism and hospitality industries.
+As the leaves start to float lazily from the trees, creating haphazard pools of color throughout the streets, and you’re cherishing your final weeks of long days in the sun, it’s time to plan a mental break.
+Personally, I’m looking forward to planning getaways that are outside of the obvious, trips like another long weekend in Cincinnati where I can safely explore, get that much-needed mental vacation, and simultaneously support the tourism and hospitality industries.

 Cincinnati may be a large city—so sprawling, in fact, that the metro area spills into Northern Kentucky—but it’s also relatively spread out, making it the perfect urban weekend getaway during these distanced times.
 The population exceeds a million people, and while it’s easy to get around, you need a solid four days to make a dent; thus, we culled the best of our two long-weekends in Cincinnati last year to create this road map, with your safety and the safety of others at the forefront of every item we recommend.

 The best part?
 If you’re located in our area, it’s an easy drive at just four hours by car from Nashville or Knoxville, and under two from both Lexington and Louisville.
 With a little bit of planning, you can take a day or weekend trip to Cincinnati, like soon, safely with the family in tow.